 Hey there!!
-It has been so cold and nasty here the last few days that I have been sheltering myself inside!!!
+It has been so cold and nasty here the last few days that I have been sheltering myself inside!
 Lol!!
-So that means I was itching to get out into the workshop, but not to start on a big project, I just wanted something quick and fun!!
-I had seen this adorable deer at Pottery Barn Kids a while back and had it in the back of mind for something I knew would be super easy to knockoff, and of course super cheap!!
-So, when I had a few minutes to go out in the shop, I knew exactly the project I was going to tackle!!!
+So that means I was itching to get out into the workshop, but not to start on a big project, I just wanted something quick and fun, a wooden craft perhaps!!
+I had seen this adorable wood deer decor at Pottery Barn Kids a while back and had it in the back of my mind for something I knew would be super easy to knockoff, and of course super cheap!!
+So, when I had a few minutes to go out in the shop, I knew this DIY Wood Deer Decor was exactly the project I was going to tackle!!!

-So if you would like the cut pattern and a little tutorial I am providing it below!!
+So if you would like the cut pattern for the winter deer and a little tutorial I am providing it below!!
 This is a cute project that my little ones helped with, and I love that it’s just wintry so I can leave it up after Christmas!!

 -Scrap wood pieces equaling 22″ tall and 16″ wide (I used a 1×8 @ 22″, a 1×8 @ 16″, and a 1×4 @ 14″)